JUNE-AUGUST ・ 8 WEEKS ・ HOST FAMILY ・ TEACH ENGLISH

 One of the most meaningful connections you will be able to make will be with your host family at your placement.
 They will be your pulse to things that are happening around you.
 You will likely be the only English speaker in the household, which will allow you to walk away with increased Spanish knowledge by the end of the summer.
 Not only will they provide you with your own room and meals, they will show you the true experience of living in Ecuador.

 The cost of the Ecuador Summer program is $4,990.
-This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, an Exploration and Reflection excursion lasting up to one week, a small stipend to cover teaching-related expenses, 24-hour field staff support, room and board, and alumni support and networking.
+This covers pre-departure preparation and visa if necessary, supplemental overseas medical and emergency evacuation insurance, one week in-country orientation as well as a Mid-Service and End-of-Service conferences, an Exploration and Reflection excursion lasting up to one week, 24-hour field staff support, room and board, and alumni support and networking.

 Many volunteers successfully fund raise all or a significant portion of their volunteer commitment.
 Please refer to our fundraising webpage for more information about fundraising possibilities.